NoStackApp/ns-cli/README.md

 That will give you everything you need for your first app.
 Note that you will need to provide a licence.

+Actually, `quickstarter` combines the [Separate Steps for generating an App](#separate-steps-for-generating-an-app) shown below.
+If you want to see what's happening, check those out.

 The following parameters appear in `quickstarter`, and are used consistently in other CLI commands:
 * -u <moderator>: the user name for the stack moderator
 * -w <password>: the password for the stack moderator